luketeaford/dusg/README.md

 DUSG is a tool for generating static sites.
 Its primary purpose is to read a directory of source files and write files using JavaScript.

 ## What it Does
-- [x] Use either the CLI or JavaScript API
+- [x] Provides a Command Line Interface and a JavaScript API
-- [x] Read markdown files in a source directory
+- [x] Reads Markdown files in a source directory
+- [x] Parses YAML in each file into a configurable key (default: 'metadata')
+- [x] Parses Markdown in each file into a configurable key (default: 'html')
+- [x] Uses a JavaScript function instead of templating languages
-- [x] Output files to a destination directory
+- [x] Writes files to a destination directory
-- [x] Use JavaScript (no templating languages)

 ## Usage Examples